Emergency Arbitrator

 How to apply for emergency measures (“Application”)

-Step 1: Familiarise yourself with the Emergency Arbitrator Provisions by reviewing Article 29 of the Rules and Appendix V – Emergency Arbitrators Rules and the Note to the Parties and Arbitral Tribunals on the Conduct of Arbitration.
+Step 1: Familiarise yourself with the Emergency Arbitrator Provisions by reviewing Article 31 of the Rules and Appendix IV – Emergency Arbitrators Provisions and the Note to Parties and Arbitral Tribunals on the Conduct of ICC Arbitration.

-Step 2: Inform the Secretariat as soon as possible and preferably before submitting an Application.
+Step 2: Inform the Secretariat of your intention to file an Application as soon as possible and preferably before submitting the Application.

 - be submitted in the language of the arbitration; or